Being Indie and Hindi: The Local Train interview7 min read

 Ramit: A lot of people get confused about what indie is.
 Indie does not mean that a big label does not sign you.
 Indie is the freedom to make your own music.
 Usually when a big party gets involved, they are influencing what you are doing.
 If you are staying independent, what you are saying is that you want the freedom to decide what you are doing with your art, and that is something we don’t have an option on.
 Our personalities are that way.

 Raman: I will tell you the real reason we are independent is because we do not like how the industry functions in the country.
 You see actors singing on screen, but they’re not really artists, they are just stars.
-At some point of time, somebody has to really call it out.
+At some point in time, somebody has to really call it out.
 The only people, who can call it out, are people who remain true to their art.

 Paras: We write the songs that we want to write, and we are very glad people want to listen to that.
 We do our own thing, but if anybody wants to associate with what we want to do, they are more than welcome.
 We are independent because we like the creative control we have.